Asymptotics of the partition function for $\beta$-ensembles at high temperature: Controls of

 \subsection{Definitions}

-The operators that will appear in the loop equations at level $n\geq 2$ will be constructed via the following extension procedure, allowing one to extend operators acting on $l$ variables into operators acting on $n+l$ variables.
+The operators that will appear in the loop equations at level $n\geq 2$ are constructed via the following extension procedure, allowing one to extend operators acting on univariate functions into operators acting on multivariate functions.